Stephen Domingo: Donar (2017–2018)

 On July 19, 2017, Domingo signed a 1-year contract with Donar of the Dutch Basketball League.
 On September 19, 2017, Domingo made his debut for Donar in the Champions League qualifying rounds.
 Domingo's performance on both ends of the court was recognized during Donar's FIBA Europe Cup campaign.
 In the FIBA Europe Cup, Domingo averaged 8.9 points per game and 3.8 rebounds per game in 21.9 minutes played, shooting 66.7% on field goals and 37.5% on three-point field goals.
 He scored in double figures in four of nine Europe Cup games played, including 13 points in a win against Keravnos in the second round of Europe Cup and was instrumental in their second round win against Cluj.
 Domingo suffered an MCL sprain in 2018 and returned to the US for rehab.

 Lakeland Magic (2019–2021)

 In 2019, Stephen Domingo joined the Lakeland Magic.
+In his debut game for the club, Domingo played 31 minutes and recorded 8 points, 5 rebounds and 1 assist as the Magic defeated the Fort Wayne Mad Ants 117 - 89.
+In 11 total games for the club that season, Domingo averaged 8.5 points, 4.5 rebounds and 1.1 assists in 26.8 minutes.

 2021 NBA Summer League

-In the 2021 NBA Summer League, Stephen Domingo played for the San Antonio Spurs.
+In the 2021 NBA Summer League, Stephen Domingo played in three games for the San Antonio Spurs.
+He would have very limited playing time (8.4 minutes per game) and averaged 3 points, 2 rebounds and 1 assist in those three games.

 Fort Wayne Mad Ants (2021–2022)

 In 2021, Domingo joined the Fort Wayne Mad Ants.
-However, he was waived on February 22, after suffering a season-ending injury.
+For the Tip-Off Tournament, Domingo played in 13 of the team's 14 games (missing a December 11 matchup against the Iowa Wolves) and averaged 3.2 points and 2.6 rebounds and helped the Mad Ants to a 9 - 5 tournament record.

+For the regular season, Domingo played in all of the team's first 17 games of the season, averaging 2.8 points and 3.9 rebounds.
+However, he would suffer a season ending injury and would be waived by the Magic on February 22.

 Tindastóll

 In September 2023, Domingo signed with Tindastóll of the Icelandic Úrvalsdeild karla.

-On 24 October, the team announced it had released Domingo.
+Domingo would only play two games for the club, averaging 4 points and 1.5 rebounds before the team announced on 24 October that it he was released.